ClickHouse/ClickHouse/docs/en/query_language/select.md

 Since the minimum unit for data reading is one granule (its size is set by the `index_granularity` setting), it makes sense to set a sample that is much larger than the size of the granule.

 When using the `SAMPLE n` clause, the relative coefficient is calculated dynamically.
 Since you do not know which relative percent of data was processed, you do not know the coefficient the aggregate functions should be multiplied by (for example, you do not know if `SAMPLE 1000000` was taken from a set of 10,000,000 rows or from a set of 1,000,000,000 rows).
-In this case, use the `_sample_factor` column to get the approximate result.
+In this case, use the `_sample_factor` virtual column to get the approximate result.

-The `_sample_factor` column is a virtual column that ClickHouse stores relative coefficients in.
+The `_sample_factor` column is where ClickHouse stores relative coefficients.
 This column is created automatically when you create a table with the specified sampling key.
 The usage example is shown below:

 ``` sql
 SELECT sum(Duration * _sample_factor)